 Although excellent academic results offer a solid foundation for an MBA program, many business schools also value relevant work experience when considering candidates, especially for EMBA programs.

 It can improve your career opportunities

 An MBA qualification is a good foundation for many careers, including executive roles, project management and market research roles.
 While the number of high-level business job opportunities dropped in 2020 amid COVID-19, nearly 90% of firms expressed an intent to hire MBA graduates in 2021—similar to the rate seen before the economic downturn.

 Simply put, an MBA can strengthen your resume and improve the range of career opportunities available to you.
 Graduates' job opportunities improve through networking with peers and professors.
 Alumni reviewing your application may prefer appointing a graduate from their business school.

 It can increase your income

 An MBA can help you earn a higher salary or get a promotion.
-While the COVID-19 pandemic severely impacted the business world, a study by the Graduate Management Admission Council found that base salaries were higher for MBA graduates compared to those without an MBA.
+While the COVID-19 pandemic severely impacted the business world, a study by the Graduate Management Admission Council found that base salaries were still significantly higher for MBA graduates compared to those without an MBA.
 In 2021, MBA median salaries are projected to recover to all-time high levels of $115,000 before the pandemic severely disrupted the global economy.
 This equates to 77% higher earnings than those who only hold a bachelor’s degree—approximately $3 million more in a lifetime.